sqroot-eu/sqroot.eu/_posts/2015/2015-09-05-office-prank-building-a-secondary-remote-to-a-wireless-doorbell.markdown

 Solution: Arduino Uno + a cheap RF transmitter module.

-{% picture 2015/09/doorbell/arduino_prototype.jpg alt="Arduino prototype" %}
+{% asset 2015/09/doorbell/arduino_prototype.jpg alt="Arduino prototype" %}

 Connecting the module with the Arduino was easy enough: connect power, ground and the data pin and you're done.
 I used Samy's code as an example and adjusted it to fit my needs.